Chapter 5:

 A lot.

-There’s plenty of isekai revolving around farm life, so I don’t think I need to describe every little detail that happened.
+There are plenty of isekais revolving around farm life, so I don’t think I need to describe every little detail that happened.

 You want more of an explanation?
 Go and read one of those slow-life farm novels.
 This isn’t it.

-Hey, just because I spent a summer on a farm, but that doesn’t make me an expert who can discern wheat seeds from oat seeds.
+Hey, just because I spent a summer on a farm doesn’t make me an expert who can discern wheat seeds from oat seeds.

 Before working on the farm, Ralph and I had a little discussion about how I’d work.

-No, it wasn't a discussion about wages, he simply didn't want me, his benefactor, to labor for him for free.
-(Very swell guy, when I make it big, I’m definitely coming back and repaying him tenfold.)
+No, it wasn’t a discussion about wages.
+He simply didn’t want me, his benefactor, to toil for him for free.

-Not knowing I levelled up multiple times, he agreed, probably thinking I'd finish tilling only one field by the deadline at most.
+Not knowing I had leveled up, he agreed, probably thinking I’d finish tilling only one field by the deadline at most.

 The sight of his stunned face when I told him I already finished two fields was mighty entertaining.

 Okay, we’re finally done with the farmwork description.
-Now it’s time to talk about how much
+Now it’s time to talk about how it affected me physically.

 Quite simply put, I didn’t break a sweat.